 Vicki Jellie is your everyday mother, work colleague and friend, based in Warrnambool, Victoria.
 But there are a few defining things that set Vicki apart.
-From supporting her husband after his diagnosis with terminal illness, to raising millions of dollars to open a much needed regional cancer centre, Vicki’s story is nothing short of inspiring.
+From supporting her husband after his diagnosis with

 The tenacity Vicki showed in pioneering the cancer centre for the regional community around Warrnambool saw her receive Australia’s 2017 Local Hero award.
 This compassion and drive to help others is exactly what GMHBA’s ‘Healthier Together’ is all about — putting others at the heart of what you do and supporting your community.
 We chatted with Vicki about Peter’s Project, the Local Hero Awards and the importance of community.